OpenMoonRay/openmoonray-docs/docs/moonray/maps/RampMap.md

           | texture = 6

-        <p>Only applies when 'texture coordinates' is set to 'default state coordinates'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Only applies when 'texture coordinates' is set to 'default state coordinates'</p>

   </p>